Yolunda Davis with Dave Franco

 On the day I was fired, I was a jumble of emotions.
 At the same time, I was happy to not have to be a part of the cold inner workings of the clinic, I was devastated at how they let me go, and I was overcome with fear that I had just lost my income.
 What would I do now?
 I left a good job for this!
 Stepping outside the clinic to leave for the last time, the security guard saw the anguish in my face and came over to inquire.
 As I cried in his embrace, a man, one of the protestors, of all people, approached and handed me a card.
 “God can take care of this,” he said.

 Later that week, as I was looking for work, I remembered the protester and the card he gave me.
 When I found it, I looked at the number on the back: AND THEN THERE WERE NONE.
-When I called, Kris, the client intake manager, answered and listened to me cry, and get angry, and feel all of the horror at what was done to those babies, and the ladies.
+When I called, Kris, the client intake manager, answered the phone and listened to me cry and express my anger and horror at what was done to those babies, and to the ladies.
 Of course, she addressed all of my spiritual needs, even inviting me to a healing retreat, which was life-changing.
 But she also did something else: she sent me financial help.
 I couldn’t believe it.
 I was raising daughters at home and was scared.
-AND THEN THERE WERE NONE was essentially taking me on.
+AND THEN THERE WERE NONE was essentially taking me into their tribe.

 The team at And Then There Were None sustained me until I got a new job, and they ushered me to a spiritual place where I feel forgiven by God for what I was a part of.
 I couldn’t ask for anything more.